Introduction to Arithmetic Groups: Proof of the Margulis Superrigidity Theorem

 \subsection{Outline of the proof}

 The idea for proving \cref{MargSuperHSimple} is quite simple.
 We begin by finding a (nonzero) $A$-invariant section of~$\bundle_\varphi$; this section spans a ($1$-dimensional) subspace~$V_0$ of~$\bundle_\varphi$ that is invariant under~$A$.
-Since the subgroup~$H_1$ of \cref{HighRankGenLi} is contained in~$A$, we know that $V_0$ is invariant under~$H_0$, so \cref{pfsuper-C(H)V} below provides a subspace of $\Sect(\bundle_\varphi)$ that is invariant under a larger subgroup of~$G$, but is still finite dimensional.
+Since (by definition) the subgroup~$H_1$ of \cref{HighRankGenLi} is contained in~$A$, we know that $V_0$ is invariant under~$H_1$, so \cref{pfsuper-C(H)V} below provides a subspace of $\Sect(\bundle_\varphi)$ that is invariant under a larger subgroup of~$G$, but is still finite dimensional.
 Applying the lemma repeatedly yields finite-dimensional subspaces that are invariant under more and more of~$G$.
 Eventually, the lemma yields a finite-dimensional subspace that is invariant under all of~$G$.
 Then \cref{Extend<>FD} implies that $\varphi$ extends to a homomorphism that is defined on~$G$, as desired.

-\begin{lem} If \begin{itemize} \item $H$ is a closed, noncompact subgroup of~$A$, and \item $V$ is an $H$-invariant subspace of\/ $\Sect(\bundle_\varphi)$ that is finite dimensional, \end{itemize} then $\langle C_G(H) \cdot V \rangle$ is finite dimensional. \end{lem}
+\begin{lem} If \noprelistbreak \begin{itemize} \item $H$ is a closed, noncompact subgroup of~$A$, and \item $V$ is an $H$-invariant subspace of\/ $\Sect(\bundle_\varphi)$ that is finite dimensional, \end{itemize} then $\langle \czer_G(H) \cdot V \rangle$ is finite dimensional. \end{lem}

-\begin{proof} To illustrate the idea of the proof, let us assume $V = \real \sigma$ is the span of an $H$-invariant section.
+\begin{proof}[Idea of proof] To illustrate the idea of the proof, let us assume that $V = \real \sigma$ is the span of an $H$-invariant section \csee{pfsuper-C(H)VEx}.
 Since $H$ is noncompact, the Moore Ergodicity Theorem \pref{MooreErgodicity} tells us that $H$ has a dense orbit on $G/\Gamma$ \csee{AEOrbitDenseInG/Gamma}.
 (In fact, almost every orbit is dense.)
 This implies that any continuous $H$-invariant section of~$\bundle_\varphi$ is determined by its value at a single point \csee{InvtSectDetPtEx}, so the space of $H$-invariant sections is finite-dimensional \csee{InvtSectFDEx}.
-Since this space contains $\langle C_G(H) \cdot V \rangle$ \csee{CG(H).HInvtEx}, the desired conclusion is immediate.
+Since this space contains $\langle \czer_G(H) \cdot V \rangle$ \csee{CG(H).HInvtEx}, the desired conclusion is immediate. \end{proof}

-The general case is similar, but needs to take into account the action of~$H$ on a basis of~$V$ (because this action is no longer assumed to be trivial).
-See \cref{pfsuper-C(H)VPfEx}. \end{proof}

 Here is a more detailed outline:

 \begin{proof}[Idea of the proof of \cref{MargSuperHSimple}] Assume there exists a nonzero $A$-invariant section~$\sigma$ of~$\bundle_\varphi$.
 Let